Dune

 Review

 I have never reviewed a David Lynch feature before, as I have not seen one except for DUNE.
-The film adaptation of DUNE is a big part of my life after Star Wars.
+The film adaptation of DUNE has become a big part of my life after Star Wars.
 I'm sad to say it was a financial flop during its release, added to a dismal reception among readers and fanatics of Frank Herbert's acclaimed sci-fi book series.
 Unfortunately, halfway through the filming process, the director, David Lynch, lost control of the movie due to pressure to cut the film's length.
-His original vision of DUNE got severely compromised in post-production when numerous scenes got trimmed, deleted, re-shot and arranged in a way that seemed so disorganised.
+His original vision of DUNE was severely compromised in post-production when numerous scenes got trimmed, deleted, re-shot and arranged in a way that seemed so disorganised.
 The changes also reduced the overall running time of the movie to just over two hours.

 It was not until 1988 that more editing applied to the extended cut release, which aired on television.
 Previously filmed scenes used as stock footage and censorship have been added to this version, not by the decision of Lynch, and this did not please him as he requested for his name to be changed in the opening credits to "Alan Smithee" and "Judas Booth" instead.
 Since the 1988 re-release, it began a following through the online community and remained a cult favourite to all people who were into sci-fi, films by David Lynch or even the source material from Frank Herbert.
-After watching the film's theatrical cut, the plot seems inconsistent in most scenes that got misplaced and what seems like a disastrous butchery.
+After watching the film's theatrical cut, the plot seems inconsistent, with most scenes misplaced and what seems like a disastrous butchery.
 We can all forget the bad stuff in this stale version as the film has glorious elaborate sets, costume and makeup design and some VFX, which complement the movie and make the bad things about DUNE more bearable.

 The acting is good.
 Some classic actors proved terrific choices for names, such as Kyle MacLachlan in his debut role as Paul Atreides and Sean Young as the film's leading lady.
 The supporting actors, like future Star Trek alumnus Patrick Stewart, Sting and Max von Sydow, also have their place in the movie.
 The background score by rock band Toto creates a genuine ambience not heard in any other classic sci-fi film.